 It’s really amazing for me to hear from an Expert DIR Training Leader where my son is developmentally, because I have my ideas as an Advanced DIR Certificate holder but I do not have clinical experience with lots of kids like Dr. Davis does over many years.

-While Dr. Davis describes strategies I’m using, they may or not be intentional on my part because I’m just doing these strategies naturally as I’ve assimilated Floortime into the way I am with my son everyday.
-I’m not thinking in my head, “I’m going to use Strategy 3.4.”
-I’m thinking of the purpose of the strategy, which is that I want my child to engage with me and interact and play with me, and this is what’s naturally coming out of me to make that happen.
+While Dr. Davis describes everything I’m doing, it may or not be intentional on my part because I’m just doing naturally what I’ve assimilated in Floortime into the way I am with my son everyday.
+I’m not thinking in my head, “I’m going to use Sportscaster/narrator with my son (3.4).”
+I’m thinking of the purpose behind what I do almost automatically or intuitively, which is that I want my child to engage with me and interact and play with me, and this is what’s naturally coming out of me to make that happen.

-It’s not necessary to memorize every strategy from the book.
-It is more a way for Dr. Davis to help point out to parents or practitioners starting out what they are already doing–by naming the strategies in simple two-word names that she sees them doing, so they can feel empowered and have a starting point.
+It’s not necessary to memorize every the book.
+It is more a way for Dr. Davis to help point out to parents or practitioners starting out what they are already doing–by naming each act in simple two-word names that she sees them doing, so they can feel empowered and have a starting point.
 From there, they can gain confidence in supporting their child’s development through Floortime every day realizing that they do have an internalized, incorporated sense of what to do and why.
 By naming precisely what we do, it helps us.